 If you are in a pinch, this one is quick and easy.
 Simply take a can of cat-safe tuna (most pet stores sell cat-specific tuna) or a small amount of unsalted tuna in water as the base for this delicious treat.
 Scoop out the tuna and mix it with a few pieces of your cat’s favorite dry kibble.

 If you fancy yourself a crafty type, shape it as best as you can like a “turkey.”
 To add to the effect, add some tiny pieces of white meat from your Thanksgiving turkey as embellishments that look like feathers.
-Present to your kitty right as you are sitting down to the table so she can enjoy the meal, too!
+Present to your kitty right as you are sitting down to the table so they can enjoy the meal, too!

 Pumpkin Pie Cat Treats